 Our private collection is housed at Sana Fine Arts in Singapore.

-Rifai’s dedication to the Darwich resembles that of Paul Klee and his angels.
-Like Klee’s angels, Rifai’s Darwiches are many and varied.
-They share some common characteristics, foremost the fact that they are all rooted in human existence: They have weaknesses and flaws, a myriad of expressions, attitudes and emotions; they are the simple common man and the Sufi mystic; they are secular and spiritual; they are handsome and ugly; they are stupid yet at the time wiser than everyone around them; they are full of worries or playful; they cry yet derive humor from everyday tasks; In short, we recognize ourselves in them, they are us.
+Rifai's Darwiches are many and varied, a cultural icon in the making through the deliberate, obsessive application of the artist over the past six years, an application which doesn't show any signs of abating.
+Rifai has painted the Darwiche in many guises, all of which share some common characteristics, foremost the fact that they are all rooted in human existence: they have weaknesses and flaws, a myriad of expressions, attitudes and emotions; they are secular and spiritual; they are handsome and ugly; they are stupid yet at the same time wiser than everyone around them; they are full of worries or playful; they cry yet derive humor from everyday tasks.
+In short, we recognize ourselves in them: they are us.

 The paintings selected for the exhibition paint a wide canvas of the Middle East's social and political conundrums.